SEO for Functional Medicine Doctors: The Cost of Attracting the Wrong Patients

 Traffic Does Not Equal Patients

-Google does not send patients — it sends intent.
+Google does not send patients — it sends seo for functional medicine doctors intent.

 A person searching for a quick prescription behaves very differently from someone searching for root-cause healing.
-Research on how patients search for medical information online shows people evaluate treatment philosophy before booking.
+Research on how patients search for medical information online shows people evaluate treatment philosophy before booking — a core principle in rehab marketing.

 Broad SEO, therefore, captures curiosity instead of commitment, producing unstable demand patterns similar to healthcare growth illusions caused by unstable demand.